 Nope – it’s about politics!

 It seems, as always, that politics and short term pyrrhic victories are more important than creating lasting change for good.
 If we step back from this and objectively look, Norway, with its sovereign fund, is creating a long-term better society for its citizens.
 Another country, one I have spent a lot of time in this year, is Singapore.
 It too has a sovereign wealth fund.
 And also no political bickering (or political parties, for that matter) – instead a growing economy that is creating a long term better society for its citizens.

 Now don’t for a moment, misconstrue that I am an advocate for giving away your democratic rights.
 But then again, any country without proportional representation, isn’t really a democracy, anyway!

 Interesting enough, Norway also has proportional representation, as is the Senate, here in Australia.
 But for the home of democracy, lets consider the US.
 In the 2000 US Presidential election – 48.3% Gore, 47.8% Bush – George Bush wins by having less votes?
 To Quote Pauline, “Please explain!”

 What does this mean?

 In conclusion, I am of the view – and one I regularly debate with our US analysts and the trading team – that the US will push hard this year.
 A new approach from the Fed will get traction and that will drive the US market higher.
-All companies there have gone through a bloodletting of cost savings and now, leaner, meaner and with some help from Ms Yellen, are likely to be well placed for growth.
+All companies there have gone through a bloodletting of cost savings and now.
+Leaner, meaner and with some help from Ms Yellen, are likely to well place for growth.
 Watch this space!